 When individuals complain of stomach discomfort or gas, it’s generally because they’ve eaten something that has caused it in the first place.
-Flatulence may be reduced by learning which meals cause gas and bloating.
+Reduce flatulence by learning which meals cause gas and bloating.
 Everyone has gas and bloating at some point in their lives.
 It is normal for the body to expel extra gas, but excessive gassiness or frequent occurrence may cause embarrassment and discomfort.
 Why do certain meals cause gas?
 And what can be done about it?
 That’s the subject of this essay.

 Legumes and Beans

 Beans and other legumes, such as peas and lentils, have a reputation for generating gas in the gastrointestinal system.
 It is difficult for the body to digest the complex sugar raffinose found in beans.
 Beans are also a good source of fiber, which might cause flatulence.
 Beans may cause flatulence in some people, but the effect is not the same for everyone.
 People who eat baked beans and pinto beans are more likely to have gassiness than those who eat black-eyed peas, according to a 2011 research.
 If you are tired of gas and are looking forward to some long term solution for the same, you might reach out to Zyropathy, alleviating the symptoms in a natural way.